Boris Holban: L’Affaire Manouchian

-Alder wrote about him:We are far, as we can see, from the secret service novel we are being served today.
+Adler wrote about Holban:We are far, as we can see, from the secret service novel we are being served today.
 He is not coming out of retirement today because he is seriously questioned: Mélinée Manouchian accuses him of having indirectly caused the death of her husband and his comrades, by sending them the order to remain on site in Paris when they knew they were threatened with imminent arrest.
 Let us observe immediately that this order, if it had been transmitted, would not have come from the brain of Holban himself, who was directly subordinate to the military committee of the FTP.

-Alder noted:In August–September 1943, Boris Holban (‘Roger’) found himself at odds with the new urban guerrilla tactics advocated by his leaders.
+Adler noted:In August–September 1943, Boris Holban (‘Roger’) found himself at odds with the new urban guerrilla tactics advocated by his leaders.
 He finds them essentially, and rightly so, too costly in men, too adventurous.
 He is then relieved of his duties by his officials and removed from the action.

-Alder concluded his article of 17 June 1985 Exclusif: Boris Holban parle that:This painful affair, if any, has left many wounds intact to this day.
+Adler concluded his article of 17 June 1985 Exclusif: Boris Holban parle that:This painful affair, if any, has left many wounds intact to this day.
 There is also the awareness of the exclusion of the vast majority of Jewish cadres of the communist resistance, in the USSR and in the popular democracies, the relegation of their epic for many years even by the PCF itself.

 Holban's version was supported by an article published by his intelligence chief Cristina Luca Boico in the January 1980 edition of the Romanian journal Magazin istoric, where she mentions that Holban was in the Ardennes in November 1943 and had not been in Paris since September 1943.
 When Boico defected to France in 1987, she confirmed the account, saying that Holban had not been in contact with Manouchian or any members of his group for some time when they were arrested.